-The 4-Hour Workweek is one of the most important books to read in terms of entrepreneurship, particularly in the online.
+This The 4-Hour Workweek summary looks at one of the most important books to read in terms of entrepreneurship, particularly in the online world.

 It’s hard to believe but Tim Ferriss published this book way back in 2007.
 Back then, his ideas were revolutionary and inspired many people to pursue a career online.